 Career Training Academy-Lower Burrell

-- The teacher population of 12 teachers has declined by 33% over five years.
+- The teacher population of 12 teachers has grown by 9% over five years.

 |Career Training Academy-Lower Burrell||(PA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 yrs but < 4 yrs|

 |Average Graduate Earnings (10 Years)||$25,300||$34,800|

 Source: 2016 (or latest year available) IPEDS